bradylove/jkl/README.md

 project management life improver

 Commands:
-  edit         opens the jkl manifest for editing github       open the projects github page in the browser goto         changes the current directory to the base_path of the given project open         opens one or more projects
+  edit         (not implemented) opens the jkl manifest for editing github       (not implemented) open the projects github page in the browser goto         (not implemented) changes the current directory to the base_path of the given project open         opens one or more projects

 Run 'jkl COMMAND --help' for more information on a command.